cs25b1021-kkd/mars_club_recruitment/task2.md

-task2 - Control the speed of a motor using a potentiometer and the direction of the same motor with a push button.
+**TASK2** - Control the speed of a motor using a potentiometer and the direction of the same motor with a push button.

-Components used: Arduino Uno, L298N motor driver, motor, push button, potentiometer, jumper wires.
+**Components used:** Arduino Uno, L298N motor driver, motor, push button, potentiometer, jumper wires.

-circuit connections :
+**Circuit connections :**
 At first, I took the motor driver.
 As we were only using one motor, I considered only one section of the motor driver.
 I connected 2 output pins to the motor terminals and connected the input pins to the Arduino.
 Input pin 1 to Arduino pin 13 and input pin 2 to the